 In today’s competitive online world, it’s not enough just to use SEO practices and hope you rank above competitors.
 You need to use the right tools to find the right online niches to occupy.
 Long tail keywords, in particular, have become a beacon of hope for small businesses hoping to rank on results pages.
 Taking SEO seriously means doing your digital research and picking the perfect keywords.

 Our email inboxes are awash with communications competing for our attention.
-With so much competition, you need to make sure you optimise your emails so they stand out from the crowd.
+With so much competition, you need to optimise your emails so they stand out from the crowd.
 Great email marketing isn’t just about open-rates but click-throughs and conversions.
 It’s not just about getting people to open your emails; you need to offer actual value.

 MailChimp is our tool of choice for sending out emails.
-MailChimp allows you to automate your email marketing with simple A/B testing, ready-to-use campaign templates and a simple email designer, so you can focus on the strategy to guarantee that your emails add value to the target audience.
-‘MailChimp reports’ make it easy to track how successful your emails are at engaging with your audience, using advanced segmentation for precise targeting, distribution by time zone and comparative data reporting.
+It allows you to automate your email marketing with simple A/B testing, ready-to-use campaign templates and a simple email designer, so you can focus on the strategy to guarantee that your emails add value to the target audience.
+Their ‘MailChimp reports’ make it easy to track how successful your emails are at engaging with your audience, using advanced segmentation for precise targeting, distribution by time zone and comparative data reporting.

 Sendinblue is a digital marketing suite that includes an email marketing platform.
 It’s easy to build emails with a drag and drop editor, and it offers personalisation, data list segmentation, automation and analytics.
 The free version is more than enough to keep a small business going, offering unlimited contacts and up to 300 emails a day, so this is an ideal way to get started with email campaigns.